-Open Enrollment is the time period from Nov.
-1 to Dec.
-15, 2021 to plan for your health care needs for the upcoming year—and for your dependents if you have a family.
+This year, Open Enrollment is from Nov.
+1 to Jan.
+15, 2022, the time to plan for your health care needs for the upcoming year—and for your dependents if you have a family.
 While your head may be

 filled with terms like copays, coinsurance, deductibles and out-of-pocket limits (this quick guide can help decode various health insurance terms), be sure to consider a plan that offers additional perks beyond the standard coverage.

 It’s a Saturday morning and you feel a sore throat coming on.
 Your doctor’s office is closed for the weekend, but you don’t want to risk a wait at urgent care for a simple illness, especially given COVID-19 concerns.
 For times like this, virtual care is a great option.
 From your phone, tablet or laptop—you can quickly connect with a board-certified doctor wherever and whenever you need care.
 Many doctors’ offices and hospital groups now offer virtual care to their patients 24 hours a day, 7 days a week.
 (Remember: for health emergencies, you should always go to the nearest ER or call 911).
 Be sure to check with your provider and health plan about available virtual care services offered.

 If you love the convenience and ease of virtual care, consider making it a larger part of your plan.
 For example, Priority Health has new MyPriority Telehealth plan options.
 With a Telehealth PCP, your primary care doctor is completely virtual through our partner Doctor on Demand, and you still have access to the broad Priority Health network if you need in-person services.